Ibra-Zeno/initial-portfolio/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://chat.openai.com/LICENSE.md) file for details.
+This project is licensed under the MIT License.